Generate AI Policy

 Example Statement:

-During the preparation of this work, the author(s) used [NAME OF TOOL/SERVICE] for [REASON].
-After using this tool or service, the author(s) conducted a comprehensive review and made the necessary edits to the content, thereby assuming full responsibility for the final version of the manuscript.
+"During the preparation of this work, the author(s) used [NAME OF TOOL] for [REASON].
+After using this tool, the author(s) conducted a comprehensive review and made necessary edits, assuming full responsibility for the final version."

 5. Editorial and Peer Review Process